Rakul Preet Singh: Breakthrough and success in Telugu films (2015–2018)

-Career fluctuations and success (2019–present)
+Career fluctuations (2019–present)

 In 2019, she took on a guest role in Nandamuri Balakrishna's NTR: Kathanayakudu as Sridevi.
 She then went on to play the female lead in Dev opposite Karthi for the second time.
 Singh appeared with Ajay Devgn and Tabu in Luv Ranjan's Bollywood romcom, De De Pyaar De, released on 17 May 2019.
 The same month, she appeared in Selvaraghavan's NGK opposite Suriya.
 Her fifth release of 2019 was a Telugu romantic comedy film Manmadhudu 2, produced by Nagarjuna Akkineni and directed by Rahul Ravindran.
 In the same year, she appeared in Milap Milan Zaveri's action drama Marjaavaan, alongside Ritesh Deshmukh, Sidharth Malhotra and Tara Sutaria.

 In 2021, Singh starred in the Chandra Sekhar Yeleti-directed film Check, alongside Nithiin and in Sardar Ka Grandson opposite Arjun Kapoor.
 Her Telugu film Konda Polam directed by Krish alongside Panja Vaisshnav Tej was released on 8 October.
 In her review about the film, Neeshita Nyayapati of The Times of India wrote about Singh that "Rakul is a delight as Obu and the dubbing for her character seems almost pitch-perfect, fitting right into the skin of the character.
 She's a ray of sunshine in an otherwise muted film".

 Her first release in 2022 came with the action film Attack, co-starring John Abraham and Jacqueline Fernandez, a Lakshya Raj Anand's directorial debut.
 It received mixed reviews.
 This was followed by the release of Runway 34 in which she starred alongside Ajay Devgn and Amitabh Bachchan.
 Both the films where commercial failures.
 She also featured in Indra Kumar's slice-of-life comedy Thank God alongside Devgn and Sidharth Malhotra, which was a box office failure.
 Her next release was Anubhuti Kashyap's Doctor G in which she was paired opposite Ayushmann Khurrana.
 Doctor G received positive reviews from the critics and was average at the box office.
 Rakul also paired up with Akshay Kumar in Cuttputtli which was released on Disney+ Hotstar.

 Her first release in 2023 was the social family entertainer film Chhatriwali directed by Tejas Prabha Vijay Deoskar.
 The film was released on Zee5.
 She received praise from the critics for her performance.
 The Hindu noted that Singh "shines" in her role.
+This was followed by Boo and I Love You, both released on JioCinema.

-Singh has four upcoming films in various stages of production.
-She has signed two Tamil films: S. Shankar's vigilante-action film Indian 2 and the science fiction film Ayalaan opposite Sivakarthikeyan.
-She also has a Tamil-Telugu bilingual titled 31 October Ladies Night.
-She is also filming currently for Mudassar Aziz's Meri Patni Ka Remake, which also stars Arjun Kapoor and Bhumi Pednekar.
+Singh had two Tamil film releases in 2024 with S. Shankar's vigilante-action film Indian 2 opposite Siddharth, and science fiction film Ayalaan opposite Sivakarthikeyan.
+Both films emerged among the year's highest grossing Tamil films, though the former bombed at the box office.

+In her first film release of 2025, Singh played a physiotherapist, dealing with her fiancé ex-wife in Mudassar Aziz's Mere Husband Ki Biwi, alongside Arjun Kapoor and Bhumi Pednekar.
+Anuj Kumar of The Hindu found her performance to be similar to her free-spirited character in De De Pyaar De.